 Maggie Evans works hard to develop and expand clients’ patent portfolios.
-She has experience in patent prosecution with a variety of mechanical and electrical technologies, including medical devices and treatment methods, imaging and optical devices, printers, information processing systems, fire protection sprinkler systems, and software and data processing.
+She has experience in patent prosecution with a variety of mechanical and electrical technologies, including medical devices and related methods of preparation, treatment, and manufacture, imaging and optical devices, printers, robotics, information processing systems, fire protection sprinkler systems, machinery and replaceable parts, and software and data processing.
 Maggie works with clients on patentability and freedom-to-operate analyses all the way through to patent maintenance and enforcement.

 In addition to her prosecution experience, Maggie has represented clients in post-grant proceedings before the U.S. Patent and Trademark Office and on appeal to the U.S. Court of Appeals for the Federal Circuit.
 Maggie uses her experience in both patent prosecution and post-grant proceedings and appeals to provide clients with strong patent portfolios that proactively protect her client’s interests in the United States and abroad.

 - Strengthened and expanded U.S. and foreign patent portfolios for domestic clients.

 - Counseled client as to validity of competitors’ patent portfolios and strategized to develop competitive patent portfolios, in the United States and abroad, to strengthen client’s protection and bargaining position.